shamim-hussain/egt_pytorch/README.md

 `svd_output_dim` : Number of left and right singular vectors used as svd encodings.

-`svd_random_neg` : Wheter to randomly flip the signs of the singular vectors.
+`svd_random_neg` : Whether to randomly flip the signs of the singular vectors.
 Default - true.

 `pretrained_weights_file` : Used to specify the learned weights of an already trained model.